There are several types of pensions for people in the province of Alberta. Most pension plans fall into one of four categories:

 Are you a member of the Teachers' Pension Plan or Private School Teachers' Plan?
 See more information, or visit the Alberta Pensions Services Corporation (APS)

 See more information, or visit the Alberta Teachers' Retirement Fund Board (ATRF) website.

 - Retirement income programs administered by the federal government for Canadians - these include the Canada Pension Plan (CPP), Old Age Security (OAS) and the Guaranteed Income Supplement (GIS).
 Further information on these programs is available from the federal government.
 The provinces are joint stewards of the Canada Pension Plan along with the federal government and help establish policy for the Canada Pension Plan; and

 - Alberta Seniors Benefit Program – provides support in addition to the federal benefits received under Old Age Security, Guaranteed Income Supplement, Federal Allowance and the GST credit.
 It is based on income and provides monthly benefits to eligible seniors.

 For more information on benefits and programs for seniors, see:

-Note that pension plans established by companies in federally regulated industries such as banks, airlines, and telecommunications companies are governed by the federal pension standards legislation, the Pension Benefits Standards Act, (1985) (Canada).
+Please note that pension plans established by companies in federally regulated industries (such as banks, airlines, and telecommunications companies) are governed by the federal pension standards legislation, the Pension Benefits Standards Act, (1985) (Canada).
 The federal government's Office of the Superintendent of Financial Institutions is the primary regulator and supervisor of federally regulated private sector pension plans.
 The federal government also manages the pension plans for federal public service employees.

 For information on accessing pension funds, click here for the “Accessing Pension Funds" guide.